mne-tools/mne-python/doc/install/manual_install.rst

 (you can adjust this by passing a different name via ``--name``) and install all dependencies into it.
-The third and fourth command activate the newly-created environment and make it such that during future environment activation, the environment variable ``PYTHONNOUSERSITE`` will be set automatically.
+The third and fourth command activate the newly-created environment and make it such that during future environment activations, the environment variable ``PYTHONNOUSERSITE`` will be set automatically.
 This is to ensure that Python will only look for packages installed in this very environment, and not in the `user site <https://docs.python.org/3/library/site.html#site.USER_SITE>`__